Cedar Avenue of Nikko [日光杉並木街道]

 Now the number of trees is about only 12,300.

 Since Meiji Period (1868-1912), many trees had been cut down for road maintenance and improvement.

 In addition, automobile exhaust has damaged the trees, then about 100 trees a year have fallen down.

 The avenues are the followings.

-Please walk from Nikko or Imaichi station (Tobu Line or JR Nikko Line).
+Please walk Route 119 from Nikko or Imaichi station (Tobu Railway or JR Nikko Line).